some-natalie/some-natalie/_posts/2023-10-16-kodi-setup.md

 There's a decent chance that there'll be new firmware, drivers, security fixes, etc.  It's now a plain server, ready to install any graphical apps.

 > Older guides have you configure more settings in the `/boot/config.txt` file.
-Most aren't necessary on the Pi 4 B model with the default OS.
+Most aren't necessary on the Pi 4 B model (or later) with the default OS.
 In particular, the `gpu_mem` settings are deprecated in favor of letting the memory management unit (MMU) do what it was designed to.
 [Legacy config.txt options](https://www.raspberrypi.com/documentation/computers/legacy_config_txt.html%23gpu_mem) is the official documentation on this if you're looking for some light reading.
 I did _no_ configuration changes apart from what's in this guide and it works fabulously.
 {: .prompt-info}

 ## Kodi installation